keremciu/cv/index.md

 __Feather Insurance__, Berlin, DE — _Senior Software Engineer_
 ###### <sup>STACK</sup> React / react-testing-library / nextjs / emotion / webpack / docker

-- Led a token based auth to cookie based auth transition project with head of engineering.
+- Led a token-based auth to cookie-based auth transition project with head of engineering.
 - Created a testing culture for frontend applications and made workshops and presentations.
 - Wrote many documents(ADR/ERD/RFC) to improve code quality/understanding all across engineering.
 - Actively participated in the hiring process and mentored other software engineers.